-- Attach a clear plastic hose to the bleed nipple on the fuel filter housing.
+1. Attach a clear plastic hose to the bleed nipple on the fuel filter housing.
 Let the plastic hose drop into a container that holds at least 5 litres (1.3 US gallons).

-- 2. Unscrew the hand pump handle.

-- 3. Open the bleed nipple on the fuel filter housing and pump until fuel runs out, which will take around 100 pump strokes.
-Close the bleed nipple.
+- 2. Unscrew the hand pump handle on the water separating prefilter. - 3.
+Open the bleed nipple on the fuel filter housing and pump until fuel runs out, which will take around 150 pump strokes.
+Close the bleed nipple on the fuel pump and screw down the hand pump handle. - The main filter has built in venting in the form of a 0.2 mm restriction valve in which the fuel continuously flows on to the return pipe and takes with it any air in the circuit. - 4.
+Start the engine and check that there are no leaks.

-- 4. Start the engine and open the bleed nipple carefully.
-Approximately 3 litres (0.8 US gallons) will run out into the container before the fuel coming out will be free of air.

-- 1. Pump.

-- 2. Filter.

-- 3. Sealing diaphragm.

-- 4. O-ring.

-- 5. Antifreeze.

-- 6. Filter housing.

-1. Bleed nipple.

-2. Hand pump.